 Darleys, Darley Abbey

-Darley is just steps away from the Cottonworks, so enjoys the same great location.
-It’s more formal than the Cottonworks and more fine dining.
+Darley is set in a beautiful location next to the river.
 I haven’t visited since it changed hands, but given it’s the only restaurant in Derby listed in the Michelin Guide, it’s a safe bet.

 Romantic restaurants in Chesterfield